princeton-nlp/ALCE/README.md

 ```

 The evaluation result will be saved in `result/`, with the same name as the input and a suffix `.score`.

+## Human Evaluation

+The results from our human evaluation (Section 6) are located under the directory [`human_eval`](human_eval).
+Both the data and the analysis are available, please refer to the directory for details.

 ## Bug or Questions?